petergrange/hello-world/readme2.md

-testing out the nano command
+testing the deletion of content  the nano command.

+adding content

+git is easy. git is fun. thanks Linus!